amalgam8/amalgam8.github.io/_docs/4-kubernetes/0-intro.md

 When deployed on [Kubernetes](https://kubernetes.io), Amalgam8 provides a near native experience by reusing native Kubernetes tools and fucntions to run and manage its control plane components.
- The [Service Registry](/docs/control-plane-registry.html) functionality leverages Kubernetes services, and the [Route Controller](/docs/control-plane-controller.html) uses Kubernetes [Third Party Resources](https://kubernetes.io/docs/user-guide/thirdpartyresources/) to store routing rules, thus enabling familiar access using `kubectl` command line.
+ The [Service registration and discovery](/docs/control-plane-registry.html) functionality leverages Kubernetes built in kubernetes service registry and discovery, and the [Route Controller](/docs/control-plane-controller.html) uses Kubernetes [Third Party Resources](https://kubernetes.io/docs/user-guide/thirdpartyresources/) to store routing rules, thus enabling familiar access using `kubectl` command line.

-*__Before__* begining working through the examples and demos, pelase confirm all container images for the control plane, [helloworld](docs/demo-helloworld.html) and [bookinfo](/docs/demo-bookinfo.html) demo applications, are stored in a registry accessible to the cluster.
+*__Before__* beginning working through the examples and demos, pelase confirm all container images for the control plane, [helloworld](docs/demo-helloworld.html) and [bookinfo](/docs/demo-bookinfo.html) demo applications, are stored in a docker image registry accessible to the Kubernetes cluster.
  By default, the latest images are hosted in the `amalgam8` docker hub image repository, but if you're building a different version, be sure to push the modified images and change the resource manifests accordingly.